abukowski21/SAMI3-GITM-python/docs/source/interpolation.rst

 The following are known errors that may occur when running the ESMF interpolation, as well as how to fix them.

+1. ``Error in system call pthread_mutex_destroy: Device or resource busy src/mpi/init/initthread.c``, ``[system_name:mpi_rank_0]``, or ``application called MPI_Abort(comm=...`` errors.
+	- ESMF cannot set up the MPI interface.
+	- You are likely trying to run MPI programs on a login node.
+This is bad practice and system administrators have put in place measures to prevent this.
+You will achieve higher throughput and not take up resources from other users by allocating yourself a compute node (or using a dedicated analysiis node) and running things there.
-1. ``Error loading shared library: lib[...].so: cannot open shared object file: No such file or directory``
+2. Error code 127 can be from several things.
+First, ``Error loading shared library: lib[...].so: cannot open shared object file: No such file or directory``
-	- This error occurs when the compilers used during the ESMF install are not loaded.
+	- This error occurs when the Fortran and C compilers used during the ESMF install are not loaded.
 ESMF is looking to use library files that it cannot find.
 	- To fix this, you need to load the same modules used during the install before running any ESMF modules.
 To save time, this module stack can be saved to a collection with ``module save [name]`` and then reloaded with ``module restore [name]``.
 	- On a system without ``modules``, you will need to add the libraries used to install ESMF to your ``LD_LIBRARY_PATH`` or ``$PATH``.
 	- Either can be placed into your startup scripts (.bashrc/.bashprofile/.zshrc/etc.) to be configured automatically when you log iinto the system.
 Setting default modules is also a good idea, but deprecated so not advised in case you screw things up.
-2. ``Error in system call pthread_mutex_destroy: Device or resource busy src/mpi/init/initthread.c``, ``[system_name:mpi_rank_0]``, or ``application called MPI_Abort(comm=...`` errors.
-	- ESMF cannot set up the MPI interface.
-	- You are likely trying to run MPI programs on a login node.
-This is bad practice and system administrators have put in place measures to prevent this.
-You will achieve higher throughput and not take up resources from other users by allocating yourself a compute node (or using a dedicated analysiis node) and running things there.
+3. Second, error 127 and: ``forrtl: severe (174): SIGSEGV, segmentation fault occurred``.
+	- This error occurs when the MPI modules used during the install are not loaded.
+This one takes a while to show up so oyu might feel like you got lucky and then it will crash.
+	- See previous for how to fix.
+Just change your MPI modules to the ones used during the install.
-3. ``Command [...] not found`` or exit status 127.
+4. Third, error code 127 and ``Command [...] not found``.
 	- The subprocess call could not find the ESMF_RegridWeightGen executable.
 	- To fix this, set the ``ESMF_DIR`` flag (unfortunately named since it's the same name as the variable used during ESMF install) to the path to the ESMF executables.
 From the $ESMF_DIR used inn the install, go to apps/[...]/ and you will see the executables.
 Get into the apps directory and hit tab till you find some programs.
 The directory you found is what ``ESMF_DIR`` should be set to.
+	- This error could also be caused by the ESMF executables not being listed correctly in $PATH.
+If you *did* add them to $PATH and installed something like ESMPy into your Python environment, they could be in the wrong order.
+Run ``echo $PATH$`` or ``which ESMF_RegridWeightGen`` to see where the executable is being called from.
+If it is not the same as the one you installed, you need to fix your $PATH (or use the ``ESMF_DIR`` flag).